Established in 1998 to enhance the capabilities of emergency

 community, risk-driven, capabilities-based approach to preparedness.

-NERRTC provides training in ten core competency areas across the
+NERRTC provides training in eleven core competency areas across the

 community: cybersecurity, crisis communications, executive and elected